-Table 20 documents the 6 projects completed under the HEA category during the year.
-Protection of 3.8 km of stream and 18.3 ha of wetland and riparian habitat was achieved.
-Additionally 2.2ha of open water habitat was created.
-The Trust now has 121 such agreements on its books.
+Table 6 documents the 6 projects completed under the HEA category during the year.
+Protection of 4.4 km of stream and 18.6 ha of wetland and riparian habitat was achieved.
+Additionally 1.1 ha of open water habitat was created.
+The Trust now has 136 such agreements on its books.
 It should be noted, riparian fencing projects are often completed section by section, over a number of years.
-HEAs are signed at the completion of each section and once the whole project is complete, the HEAs already signed are amalgamated into one new agreement.
-One of the 6 projects came under this scenario.
+HEAs are signed at the completion of each section and once the whole project is complete.